deltachat/securejoin/source/new.rst

   TODO:
   Step 3c) actually happens before 3a) in the code, i.e. Alice first processes Bob's Autocrypt key and then looks up the INVITENUMBER.
+  We should change the deltachat core here, not the spec;
+  For other implementors the deltachat-internal order of events doesn't matter, so we don't risk compability.
 ..
   TODO: Mention somewhere that it's a known tradeoff that invitenumbers don't expire.

-4. Bob receive the "vc-auth-required" message, decrypts it, and verifies that Alice's Autocrypt key matches ``Alice_FP``.
+4. Bob receives the "vc-auth-required" message, decrypts it, and verifies that Alice's Autocrypt key matches ``Alice_FP``.